vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

       *size*
          The number of bytes to copy.
 If this is negative, everything up to the first NULL byte will be copied.

+         This function will always add a NULL byte at the end of the data.

       *append*
          One of VSPropAppendMode_.